 Accuracy is very important to us.
 We guarantee you will receive the product you ordered.
 If a product is out of stock, we will notify you in a timely manner and give you an opportunity to make a substitution.

 Given the perishable nature of 44 Farms beef, we employ the highest standards to ensure your product arrives in wholesome condition.
-By utilizing a reusable Styrofoam cooler, a reusable insulated grocery bag, and dry ice, 44 Farms guarantees your product will arrive in wholesome condition.
+By utilizing an insulated cooler and dry ice, 44 Farms guarantees your product will arrive in wholesome condition.
 Unfortunately, we cannot accept returns because of the perishable nature of our product.
 However, if you are ever unsatisfied, please notify us and we will replace your order or issue you a 44 Farms gift card, provided you inform us within 24 hours after receipt of your order.
 If you are not pleased with your purchase or feel we have failed to live up to our guarantee, give us a call at (254) 605-6444.
 We will be happy to assist you.
 44 Farms reserves the right to investigate all claims that we believe may be fraudulent or unfounded.
 Under no circumstance will a refund or product replacement represent an admission of any kind by 44 Farms.

 It is ideal to thaw beef in the refrigerator where it remains at a safe temperature (40°F or below).
 Most steaks will thaw in one day while larger items such as brisket or prime rib may take an additional day or more.
 After thawing, beef can be refrigerated safely for 3 to 5 additional days before cooking.
 During this time, if you decide not to use the beef, you can safely refreeze it without cooking.
 Avoid thawing on the counter or in other locations.
 While quick thawing can be achieved under cold running water, it is ideal to slowly thaw beef in the refrigerator.
 Do not use warm or hot water to accelerate thaw time.